dartmouth-cs52-18S/workshop-web-maps/README.md

 [<img width="981" alt="Mapbox Signup" src="img/popover.png">]()

 ## Create a Custom Style
 Now we're going to learn how to use MapBox's built in style editor.
+This will allow us to set custom styles for various parts of the map (i.e., color of water, color of roads, color of buildings, font styles).
+This is useful for when we want to personalize the way our map looks in our website!

-Log onto your newly created MapBox account and go to the "Styles" page.
+Log onto your newly created MapBox account and go to the "[Styles](https://www.mapbox.com/studio/styles/)" page.

 Create a new style (choose "basic") and name it whatever you'd like.
+We picked `Tim's Pizza` to match the title of our website!

 [<img width="981" alt="Pick Style" src="img/pick_style.png">]()